gregzanch/raya-blender/README.md

 # Raya (Blender Add-on)

-This repository contains the source code for the Raya Blender Add-on.
+This repository contains the source code for the [Raya](https://github.com/gregzanch/raya) Blender Add-on.
+It allows users to configure `.gltf` models with acoustic parameters that [Raya](https://github.com/gregzanch/raya) takes as input.
 This Add-on was developed for Blender 2.93, although it's probably compatible with 2.80 or higher.

 ## Features